gulIbrahimi/Business_Vendor_Data_Analysis_and_Visualization/README.md

 5. **Power BI Dashboard** – A dynamic Power BI dashboard is built to visualize the data insights and track vendor performance in real-time.
 6. **Report Writing** – A final report is generated summarizing the analysis and presenting actionable insights to stakeholders.

+## Datasets Used

+### 1. **`vendor_invoice.csv`**
+   - Contains detailed records of vendor invoices, including invoice numbers, dates, amounts, and vendor IDs.
+   - **Usage**: This data was used to analyze the financial transactions with vendors, assessing whether vendors meet agreed-upon terms such as pricing and delivery schedules.

+### 2. **`sales.csv`**
+   - Contains sales data including sales transactions, dates, quantities sold, and sales prices.
+   - **Usage**: Sales performance is one of the key metrics to evaluate vendor success.
+This data was analyzed to measure each vendor’s contribution to the overall sales performance.

+### 3. **`purchases.csv`**
+   - Tracks purchase transactions, including item IDs, quantities purchased, dates, and associated vendor information.
+   - **Usage**: The data from `purchases.csv` was used to evaluate the efficiency of vendors in fulfilling orders and the volume of purchases made from each vendor.

+### 4. **`purchase_prices.csv`**
+   - Contains information about the price of products from different vendors.
+   - **Usage**: This data was used to assess the cost-effectiveness of each vendor and compare the prices for similar products across vendors.

+### 5. **`end_inventory.csv`**
+   - Includes information on the stock levels at the end of a given period.
+   - **Usage**: This data is useful for understanding how vendor performance affects inventory levels and sales forecasts.

+### 6. **`begin_inventory.csv`**
+   - Contains information on the stock levels at the beginning of a given period.
+   - **Usage**: Used in conjunction with `end_inventory.csv` to track inventory changes and assess vendor performance in maintaining stock levels.

 ---